Cepher-Bible/Kjv-Style-Covenant-Just/New-Testament/PAULINE-EPISTLES/ROMANS.md

 \v 1 Therefore thou art inexcusable, O man, whosoever thou art that judgest: for wherein thou judgest another, thou condemnest thyself; for thou that judgest doest the same things.

-\v 2 But we are sure that the verdict of God is according to truth against them which commit such things.
+\v 2 But we are sure that the judgment of God is according to truth against them which commit such things.

-\v 3 And thinkest thou this, O man, that judgest them which do such things, and doest the same, that thou shalt escape the verdict of God?
+\v 3 And thinkest thou this, O man, that judgest them which do such things, and doest the same, that thou shalt escape the judgment of God?

-\v 4 Or despisest thou the riches of his goodness and forbearance and longsuffering; not knowing that the goodness of God leadeth thee to turning?
+\v 4 Or despisest thou the riches of his goodness and forbearance and longsuffering; not knowing that the goodness of God leadeth thee to repentance?

-\v 5 But after thy hardness and impenitent heart treasurest up unto thyself wrath against the day of wrath and revelation of the covenant-just verdict of God;
+\v 5 But after thy hardness and impenitent heart treasurest up unto thyself wrath against the day of wrath and revelation of the covenant-justice of God;

 \v 6 Who will render to every man according to his deeds: